MUKESHKUSHWAHA41866/DevTinder/homework.md

 What are dependencies
 What is the use of "-g" while npm install
 Difference bitween caret and tilde (^ vs ~)

+initialize git
+.gitinore
+Create a remote repo on github
+Push all code to remote origin
+Play with routes and route extensions ex. /hello,/hello/2, /test. /